Social Media Addiction Statistics: Facts, Stats & Trends in 2025

 9. Millions of People Worldwide Are Addicted to Social Media

-According to a study by researchers Longstreet and Brooks, the number of people who suffer from social media addiction worldwide is estimated to be about 210 million.6
+According to a study by the University of Michigan, the number of people who suffer from social media addiction worldwide is estimated to be about 210 million.
+As for Americans, California State University has found that about 10% are estimated to be addicted.9

 Percentage of Addiction Among Worldwide Social Media Users